News & Trending Shopping & Deals News

 While some are surprisingly useful, if not entertaining, many "As Seen on TV" products are a total waste of money.

-Earn cash back on everyday purchases with this rare account
+Earn cash back on everyday purchases with a debit card

 Want to earn cash back on your everyday purchases without using a credit card?
-With the Discover®️ Cashback Debit Checking account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!1
+With the Discover® Cashback Debit account (member FDIC), you can earn 1.00% cash back on up to $3,000 in debit card purchases each month!1

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.

-Apply for a Discover Cashback Checking account today
+Learn more about the Discover Cashback Checking account

 Kush Support

-Courtesy of Amazon kush support
+Courtesy of Amazon Kush support

 Not only is this unnecessary, but one reviewer said their doctor warned them against the product, as the hard plastic could cause milk duct blockages and even mastitis.